JetBrains/kotlin-web-site/docs/topics/null-safety.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="2.0" validate="false"}

-Thus, if you want an NPE, you can have `!!`, but you have to ask for it explicitly.
+Thus, if you expect an NPE, you can have the `!!` operator, but you have to ask for it explicitly.

 ## Nullable receiver